ghuertaramos/PlantPhylomoji/Dataset.md

 ![](./images/solanales.png)

+Download subsets as text:

  References:
  Chase, M. W., Christenhusz, M. J. M., Fay, M. F., Byng, J. W., Judd, W. S., Soltis, D. E., ... & Stevens, P. F. (2016).
 An update of the Angiosperm Phylogeny Group classification for the orders and families of flowering plants: APG IV.
 Botanical Journal of the Linnean Society, 181(1), 1-20.

  Kocyan, A., Zhang, L. B., Schaefer, H., & Renner, S. S. (2007).
 A multi-locus chloroplast phylogeny for the Cucurbitaceae and its implications for character evolution and classification.
 Molecular phylogenetics and evolution, 44(2), 553-577.

+ Qian, H., & Jin, Y. (2016).
+An updated megaphylogeny of plants, a tool for generating plant phylogenies and an analysis of phylogenetic community structure.
+Journal of Plant Ecology, 9(2), 233-239.

  Särkinen, T., Bohs, L., Olmstead, R.G. et al. A phylogenetic framework for evolutionary study of the nightshades (Solanaceae): a dated 1000-tip tree.
 BMC Evol Biol 13, 214 (2013). https://doi.org/10.1186/1471-2148-13-214.